SonarSource/sync-jira-github-action/README.md

 ## Contribute

 Changes are to be done in the `index.js` and `Jira.js` files.
 After modification, a production build must be generated using the `npm run build` command.
 The `npm run watch` command can also be used while developing to update the build on every change.
-The build generates a file in the `./dist` folder that must be commited and pushed.
+The build generates a file in the `./dist` folder that must be committed and pushed.

 ## How to validate changes